sean810720/laravel-mqtt/Readme.md

 # Laravel MQTT Package

-A simple Laravel 5 and 6 Library to connect/publish/subscribe to MQTT broker
+A simple Laravel 5 to 7 Library to connect/publish/subscribe to MQTT broker

 Based on [bluerhinos/phpMQTT](https://github.com/bluerhinos/phpMQTT)

-For Example see this [repo](https://github.com/salmanzafar949/Laravel-Mqtt-Example)

 ## Installation
 ```